Updated: Apr 2

 Walker was objecting to a "pristine bullet" shown in the televised hearings as not the bullet that was recovered in mangled condition.
 For some reason, he was upset that they didn't use CE 573, which has an undeniable evidence chain.

-Speculation that the bullet was a 30.06 instead of a 6.5 mm bullet are unfounded, as per the evidence.
-Although this author has seen one newspaper report of the Walker shooting saying it was a 30.06 (common hunting round), the evidence and the DPD crime report stating "unknown caliber" negate this rumor.
-It is reasonable to assume that perhaps there was some speculation that it was a 30.06 at the Walker scene, and therefore got passed down to a newspaper reporter.
+Speculation that the bullet was a 30.06 instead of a 6.5 mm bullet is unfounded, according to the evidence.
+Although this author has seen a couple of newspaper reports on the Walker shooting saying it was a 30.06 (common hunting round), the evidence and the DPD crime report stating "unknown caliber" negate this rumor.
+It is reasonable to assume that perhaps there was some speculation that it was a 30.06 at the Walker scene, which got passed down to a newspaper reporter.

 For more on the Walker Shooting, please consider the book "Pieces of the Puzzle - An Anthology" by Gayle Nix Jackson.
 Available on Amazon https://www.amazon.com/Pieces-Puzzle-Gayle-Nix-Jackson/dp/B077RXGPJV